TristanTheart/KotlinBasics/README.md

 ## Introduction

-Hi, I'm [Tristan Theart] 👋
+Hi, I'm Tristan Theart 👋
 Welcome to my GitHub repository!
 I'm passionate about coding, problem-solving, and creating innovative solutions.
 As a coder, I believe in the power of collaboration and open-source contributions to drive positive change in the tech community.

 ## About Me
-I'm a South African-based developer with expertise in [Kotlin].
-My journey in the world of coding started [4 years ago], and since then, I've been on a continuous quest to expand my knowledge and skills.
+I'm a South African-based developer with expertise in Kotlin.
+My journey in the world of coding started 4 years ago, and since then, I've been on a continuous quest to expand my knowledge and skills.

 ## What You'll Find Here
 In this corner of the GitHub universe, you'll discover a collection of projects and code snippets that reflect my interests, learning experiences, and contributions to the community.
 Whether it's a small utility script or a larger-scale project, each piece of code has a story behind it.